Ezras Nashim: Licensing

 In April 2021, Ezras Nashim was featured in The New York Times for recruiting dozens of Orthodox Jewish women and training them to be EMT medical professionals in New York City.

 In March 2019, New York Mayor Eric Adams honored Rachel Freier and Ezras Nashim members with a citation for Women's History Month at Brooklyn Borough Hall.

 In June 2023, New York Assemblyman Brian Cunningham honored Rachel Freier and Ezras Nashim members with the “2023 Women of Distinction Award”.

 In February 2024, Ezras Nashim was approved a license to operate as an Advanced Life Support (ALS) Volunteer Ambulance Service.
 This allows them to train their EMT members as paramedics.

 In September 2024, Ezras Nashim has expanded its fleet with a second ambulance, purchased for $220,000.
 This will allow them to navigate heavy traffic more easily and improve response times in the Jewish neighborhoods.

 In May 2025, Ezras Nashim has expanded its services by adding new branches in Crown Heights and Flatbush, where the new ambulance is providing emergency services.

+Several items from Ezras Nashim, among them a two-way radio and a modesty dress, were acquired by the National Museum of American History in 2026.